The Path Towards Purpose

 A Purposeful Practice:

 In the small moments of today—eating, drinking, working, speaking—we can consciously see them as sacred.
-Let's reframe them not as tasks to complete, but as opportunities to reflect goodness into the world.
+Let's reframe them not as tasks to complete, but as opportunities to reflect God's goodness into the world, because He first showed His goodness to us.

 • 1 Corinthians 10:31